 Sidon: Violent clashes occurred on 23 June 2013 in Sidon, particularly around the eastern suburb of Abra, between the Lebanese Armed Forces and local militias.
 The use of heavy weapons, as well as sniper activity, resulted in numerous deaths and injuries.

-Tripoli: We strongly advise Australians not to travel to Tripoli at the present time due to ongoing violence and armed clashes.
-Fighting between rival factions in June 2013 resulted in numerous deaths and injuries and spread to a large number of suburbs throughout Tripoli.
-Further violence and armed clashes are likely to occur within Tripoli.
+Tripoli: We strongly advise Australians not to travel to Tripoli at the present time due to regular occurrence of violence and armed clashes.
+Fighting between rival factions has resulted in numerous deaths and injuries and spread to a large number of suburbs throughout Tripoli.
+Further violence and armed clashes are likely to occur within Tripoli and can flare without warning.
 See Terrorism for information on bombings of 23 August 2013.

 Northern Beka’a Valley extending east and north to the Syrian border from Rayek and including Britel, Baalbek, Aarsal, Ras Baalbek, Qaa and Hermel: We strongly advise Australians not to travel to all regions in the northern and north-eastern Beka’a Valley at present.
-As a result of the conflict in Syria, rockets landed in parts of the northern Beka’a valley in May and June 2013.
-There has been an increasing number of violent incidents in the region, including attacks with improvised explosive devices (IED) and kidnappings.
-Two separate suicide bombings in Hermel in January and early-February 2014 killed six people and injured dozens more.
-More violence is likely to occur.
+As a result of the conflict in Syria, there have been regular violent incidents in the region, including suicide bombings, air raids, rocket attacks, improvised explosive device (IED) attacks and kidnappings.
+Two separate suicide bombings in Hermel in early- 2014 killed six people and injured dozens more.
+Arsal has also been targeted in cross border attacks, including air raids by the Syrian regime.
+In August, there were several days of clashes between the LAF and armed militants in and around Arsal resulting in deaths, injuries and abductions.
+More violence is highly likely to occur.

-Southern Lebanon: We strongly advise you not to travel south of the Litani River.
+Southern Lebanon: We strongly advise you not to travel south of the Litani River, with the exception of the city of Tyre.
 The United Nations Interim Force in Lebanon (UNIFIL) maintains peacekeeping activities south of the Litani as a result of the 2006 conflict and ongoing tensions in the region.
+The city of Tyre has experienced few major security incidents in recent times.
+However, visitors should continue to pay close attention to personal security, monitor the media for developments which could affect your safety and follow the advice of local authorities.
+When entering and exiting Tyre you should not stray from the main highway from the north.

 Israeli forces remain in the southern border town of Ghajar and there are ongoing tensions in the surrounding region.
-This has led to occasional cross-border artillery strikes.
+In July 2014, a number of rockets were fired into Israel from southern Lebanon.
+Israel responded with artillery fire.
 While the presence of the LAF and UN forces in southern Lebanon has led to a general improvement in the security environment, further clashes could occur.
 As highlighted by the conflict between Israel and Hizballah in 2006, the security situation could change without notice and Australians could be caught up in violence directed at others.
-You should avoid any areas where military activity is ongoing.
+You should avoid any areas where military activity is ongoing and be ready to depart the area at short notice.

 Palestinian refugee camps: We strongly advise you not to travel to Palestinian refugee camps in any part of Lebanon.
 Extremist groups are known to operate inside the camps.
 The security situation in the camps is unpredictable and could deteriorate without warning.
 The Lebanese state has no formal security presence in the camps and they experience high levels of crime.
 There are frequent armed clashes between rival factions within some of the camps.